saumya-jetley/SketchIt/README.md

 # SketchIt
 Sketches an edge map of the input image

+### Run the app
-### To run the application navigate to: bin/x86/release
+- navigate to: bin/x86/release
-### Execute the application ImageOutline.exe
+- Execute ImageOutline.exe